milesroberts-123/slim-sweep-cnn/README.md

 - [x] add R script to do stratified sampling of simulations

+- [x] modify simulation to continue until the present day, restart if sweep is not fixed by present day (add parameter G for Generations post-burn in to run simulation)

+- [ ] add error checking to slim script (tau should be less than kappa for example)

 - [ ] add creation of parameter table to workflow

 - [ ] calculate fixation time error from scaled and non-scaled simulations, 100 replicates

-- [ ] modify simulation to continue until the present day, restart if sweep is not fixed by present day (add parameter G for Generations post-burn in to run simulation)

 - [ ] add script to tune hyperparameters